sowmyah22/Sales_Insights_Project/README.md

      * The data is Extracted from Mysql database server

     Transform :
-     * In the transactions table sales amount column contained negative values which isn't valid so the filter is used to exclude the values
+     * In the transactions table sales amount column contained negative values which isn't valid so filter is used to exclude the values
      * The currency column has 2 different currencies USD and Indian Rupees all the values are converted into Indian rupees
-     * Markets column has all branches from India and 2 other countries which seemed outliers those wee excluded by filters
+     * Markets column has all branches from India and 2 other countries which seemed outliers those were excluded by filters

     Load :
-     * The is transformed and loaded back for further analysis on data
+     * The data is transformed and loaded back for further analysis

 ###  Revenue Analysis Dashboard